O-2wice/DS_Lab_Project/README.md

 This project develops a machine learning pipeline for predicting corporate bankruptcy using financial ratios.
 The trained model is then applied to SAP S/4HANA transactional data to generate risk scores for SAP companies.

+> **Important Disclaimer:** This is a **proof-of-concept prototype**.
+The SAP GBI data (Global Bike) does not contain bankruptcy labels.
+The goal is to demonstrate the methodology and integration capability, NOT to predict actual Global Bike bankruptcy.
+Risk scores shown are simulated for demonstration purposes.

 ### Key Results

 | Metric | Value |